lgtm-migrator/cloud-security-xsuaa-integration/samples/java-security-x509/consumer-x509/README.md

 - Bind provider-service-x509-instance and consumer-ias to the application
 - Access the application

-Previously provider application should be set up as per the [read me](../provider-x509/README.md).
+Previously provider application should be set up as per the [README.md](../provider-x509/README.md).

 ## Compile the Java application
 Run maven to package the application